wonrzrzeczny/CTF-writeups/0ctf 2019/Neuron Break/readme.md

 	plt.imsave('./static/tmp.jpg', iml)
 ```

-Before we run the script we must set the id to the index of the image we want to modify and the targetclass to the index of class we want our image to become (and this class number was chosen by looking at the second best class returned by the solver_getbestclass script).
+Before we run the script we must set the id variab;e to the index of the image we want to modify and the targetclass variable to the index of the class we want our image to become (and this class number was chosen by looking at the second best class returned by the solver_getbestclass script).

 Running the following script for each picture will result in our flag:

 ![server2.png](server2.png)

-Also there was a small technical goof related to this task - image number 2 and 3 clearly represents a cat and a bird, but the neural network recognised them as a frog and an airplane without any changes to the image :)
+Also, there was a small technical goof related to this task - images number 2 and 3 clearly represent a cat and a bird, but the neural network recognised them as a frog and an airplane without any changes to the image :)

 Therefore my solver script changed them in such a way that they actually become recognised correctly by the neural network (and therefore treated as an incorrect classification by the web server) xD